Konstantinos-Chatzistavrou/Threat-Watch/Maintenance Team.md

 Thank you for your willingness to contribute to the project's success.
 We look forward to working together to create a better and more secure digital environment.

-If you have any questions or need further assistance, please don't hesitate to reach out to us at konstantinoschatzistavrou@gmail.com.
+If you have any questions or need further assistance, please don't hesitate to reach out to: konstantinoschatzistavrou@gmail.com.

 Let's make Threat-Watch the best it can be!